 When memorable gastronomy is served in the best restaurants, it is all down to the close cooperation in the kitchens.
 After the guests have left, the end-of-day evaluation in the kitchen is just as important.
 What went well, what didn't, and how can everything be improved?
 In this way, restaurants are under constant development.

 Outside the restaurants, there is also a strong desire for open, cross-disciplinary collaboration around gastronomy.
 Chefs, food artisans, farms, fisheries, food manufacturers, retailers and distributors, scientists and teachers, politicians and authorities come together around a shared goal to lift gastronomy to new heights.
 It's the Danish way of working.

-Collaboration that crosses cultural, national and philosophical borders is the future for gastronomy The knowledge sharing that takes place in collaborative projects is invaluable, such as when Carlsberg works with the non-profit open source organisation Nordic Food Lab to develop a new beer.
+Collaboration that crosses cultural, national and philosophical borders is the future for gastronomy

+The knowledge sharing that takes place in collaborative projects is invaluable, such as when Carlsberg works with the non-profit open source organisation Nordic Food Lab to develop a new beer.
 Or when Thise Dairy cooperates with the COOP supermarket chain to develop organic products for their customers.

 Multinational companies such as Danish Crown and Arla Foods invite chefs to inspire them produce the best dry aged meat or develop new types of cheese.
 By listening to each other and profiting from each other's capabilities, they all strengthen Danish gastronomy.

 And then there are the local culinary associations that line up long tables in an apple orchard or along town streets and invite the neighbours to come together to make food, eat and celebrate the harvest.

 Strong cooperation between many private and public stakeholders has also helped send Denmark's best chefs around the world as part of the national culinary team - and contributed to the prestigious gold, silver and bronze statuettes that Danish chefs have brought home from the Bocuse d'Or competition in Lyon.

 Collaboration that crosses cultural, national and philosophical borders is the future for gastronomy.
 Thanks to a strong base of large and small production companies, local associations and one of the world's strongest chef scenes, Denmark has a natural leading place in this field.

 Bocuse d'Or is the unofficial world championship in gastronomy, founded by the late French chef Paul Bocuse in 1983 and held every other year in Lyon, France.
-The Danish chef Rasmus Kofoeds from the three-star Michelin restaurant Geranium won gold in 2011, silver in 2007 and bronze in 2005.
-In, 2013, the Danish chef Jepper Foldager took silver.
+The Danish chef Rasmus Kofoeds from the threestar Michelin restaurant Geranium won gold in 2011, silver in 2007 and bronze in 2005.
+In 2013, chef Jeppe Foldager earned silver, followed by chef Kenneth Toft-Hansen, who claimed gold in 2019.
+Most recently, in 2021, chef Ronni Mortensen brought home silver, and in 2023, chef Brian Mark Hansen proudly won gold once again for Denmark.

 A BARREL-AGED BREW FOR A STAR-STUDDED MEAL